-Basketry dates back thousands of years ago to containers found in the Orient.
-And some of the stitches used today have an early Egyptian origin.
+The art of making baskets dates back thousands of years ago to containers found in the Orient.
+Some of the stitches used today have an early Egyptian origin.
 A traditional style of basket of this time is what we refer to as a portable bassinet with handles, and is named the Baby Moses Basket.
 Originally these were made from reeds and grasses.

 For other functional baskets, the materials used were determined by what was locally available.
-Typical binding materials were ferns and grasses, plant and tree fibers, sometimes twisted into rope.
-A bound using needles fashioned from bones or shells.
+Typical binding materials were ferns and grasses, plant and tree fibers, sometimes twisted into rope and bound using needles fashioned from bones or shells.

-This kit includes materials and directions for making pine needle baskets with stitch binding material of natural fibers, pine needles and raffia.
-There are techniques for shaping and stitch diagrams.
-Also, instructions for natural material use and storage.
+This kit includes materials and directions for making pine needle baskets with a needle, stitch binding material of natural fibers; colorful thread, 2 bundles of pine needles and a bundle of raffia.
+There are techniques for shaping and illustrated diagrams of stitches.
+Along with instructions for natural material use and storage.

 The Florida Slash pine also known as the Long leaf pine.

 Modern pine needle basketry is noted to have begun during the Civil War times (1861-1865) when Mrs. M.J.
 McAfee of Southern Georgia used pine needles that she bound together with cotton thread to replace a worn hat for her father.
 She claimed to be the originator of pine needle basketry as we know it today.